Re-baptism: A Sad Form of Unbelief

 This conclusion is drawn from the definition of baptism.
 If God is the one who speaks in baptism, then to ask for re-baptism is to demand from God a new word.
 This is essentially the Pharisaical demand that Jesus perform a new sign every other day.
 Now, I recognize many people do not request re-baptism on these grounds.
 Many have simply experienced a significant shift in their sanctification and understand better the salvation God has purchased for them.
 In a desire to commit themselves more fully to Him they fall back on the man-centered confession act.
 Essentially re-baptism becomes "I confess more clearly now than I did previously."
 If this fundamental idea was true than all of us should be re-baptized every Sunday.
 We will never cease progression in sanctification.
 Like a baby growing we begin to realize things that have been true for much longer than our recollection.
 Love, comfort, and warmth of parents are real and truly experienced long before the formation of the words "dad" or "mom."
 Baptism is a type of baby talk from God that as we grow becomes more and more clear.

-In a slightly less nefarious set of condition, re-baptism is sought because of who performed the baptizing.
+In a slightly less nefarious condition, re-baptism is sought because of who performed the baptizing.
 This also is a concept that is utterly foreign to the reformation.
 It is also an idea completely foreign to church history.
-During the Donatists struggles Augustine laid down that the performer of the baptism is virtually irrelevant.
+During the Donatists struggles, Augustine laid down that the performer of the baptism is virtually irrelevant.
 The Westminster Confession of Faith puts it this way,

 Neither does the efficacy of a sacrament depend upon the piety or intention of him that does administer it (WCF 27.3)